azutoolkit/session/README.md

 The cookie session ID:

-- The client sends the session cookie to the app on each request this is then used to reconstruct the session
+- The client sends the session cookie to the app on each request is then used to reconstruct the session
 - The app uses the session cookie to fetch the session data.